the033003/FazbearOS/README.md

 ### Applications

 - Nibble scratchpad application
+- Interactive Terminal with basic command support
-- Launch Nibble from the Start menu
+- Launch Nibble and Terminal from the Start menu
 - Minimize and restore applications from the taskbar
 - Close and relaunch applications
 - Keyboard input while Nibble is focused